Pakka Saharana

 Pakka Saharana is a village of the Hanumangarh district in Rajasthan state of western India.
 The town of Hanumangarh is the district headquarters.

+Pucca Saarna divided into two chaks - 24 LLW-A & 24 LLW-B and the total population of this village is approx 10000.

 Village Profile

 The village is located in the extreme north of Rajasthan.
 The major work of the village is farming; major crops include bajra, cotton, wheat, and vegetables.

 Earlier it was in Sri Ganganagar District and then came in Hanumangarh when Hanumangarh was made as district on 12 July 1994 from Sri Ganganagar district because Earlier Hanumangarh was one of the Tehsils of Sri Ganganagar district.

 Punjab National Bank and Rajasthan Marudhara Gramin Bank fulfills all the banking needs of the village.

 Education

 The village has 2 Government Higher Secondary Schools separately for Boys and Girls, one Government Middle School and two Government Primary Schools.

 There are also a number of Non Government Schools for Middle, and Secondary Education.